What is Bone Marrow Transplant ?

 Frequently Asked Questions about Bone Marrow Transplantation

-Bone Marrow Transplantation is done for patients with leukaemia and thalassaemia.
+Bone Marrow Transplantation is done for patients with leukemia and thalassemia.
 The Bone Marrow is the fluid found in our bones and responsible for producing the white blood protecting the body.
 The “mother cells” that do not turn into white blood are the main component of the surgery.

-Stem cell or the Bone Marrow transplantation is done with two methods- Autologous and Allogenic.
-In Autologous, the stem cells and the bone marrow used for the surgery is the person’s own.
-The cells are stored and freezed before the transplant.
+Stem cell or Bone Marrow transplantation is done with two methods- Autologous and Allogenic.
+In Autologous, the stem cells and the bone marrow used for the surgery are the person’s own.
+The cells are stored and frozen before the transplant.
 After the transplantation, the cells are given back through the veins.

 In Allogenic, stem cells of someone else and with whom the tissue matches are used for the transplant.
-Suitable donor can be siblings or the closest relative.
+The suitable donor can be siblings or the closest relative.

 The transplantation process usually follows three essential steps.
-The first being collection of the bone marrow.
+The first is the collection of the bone marrow.

-The donor needs to be good health and qualify in terms of fitness.
-However, there is high-risk for the patient like bleeding and infection.
+The donor needs to be in good health and qualify in terms of fitness.
+However, there is a high risk for the patient like bleeding and infection.

-In Autogous transplant, the risk is comparatively lower than that of Allogenic.
-The graft venus from the donor may have infection.
-There is also chance of graft failure and risk of infection during recovery term.
+In Autologous transplant, the risk is comparatively lower than that of Allogenic.
+The graft venus from the donor may have an infection.
+There is also a chance of graft failure and risk of infection during the recovery term.
 The age of the recipient of the bone marrow needs to be considered.
 However, with intensive pre-surgery treatments, counseling, and tests, the chances of risks have come down.